Spl0itable/nosflare/README.md

 This relay is designed to be easy to deploy, scalable, and cost-effective, leveraging Cloudflare's edge computing infrastructure to provide a resilient relay for the Nostr decentralized social  protocol.

-Most applicable NIPs are supported along with support for allowlisting or blocklisting pubkeys and event kinds, throttle number of events from a single pubkey through rate-limiting, block specific words or phrases, and support of [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) for `username@your-domain.com` verified Nostr address.
+Most applicable NIPs are supported along with support for allowlisting or blocklisting pubkeys and event kinds, throttle number of events from a single pubkey through rate-limiting, block specific words or phrases, and support of [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) for `username@your-domain.com` verified Nostr addresses.

 ## Supported NIPs